-At the time, Mary and her twin nephews, Kase and K-Ci (now 10 years old), were living in sub-standard housing.
+At the time, Mary and her twin nephews were living in sub-standard housing.
 Mary, raising her nephews since birth, was eager to buy a larger home in a safer neighborhood where the boys could play outside.
 But traditional mortgages were beyond her reach.

 So she applied for the RMHFH Homeownership Program, and was thrilled to be accepted.
-Over the course of 16 months, Mary went through a credit check, took required homeownership classes, and completed 350 required sweat equity hours, building her own home and working at the RMHFH ReStore.
-Kase and K-Ci were an integral part of the process, too, contributing their own version of sweat equity through their commitment to learning.
+Over the course of sixteen months, Mary went through a credit check, took required homeownership classes, and completed 350 required sweat equity hours, building her own home and working at the RMHFH ReStore.
+Her nephews were an integral part of the process, too, contributing their own version of sweat equity through their commitment to learning.
 Each grade of A or B on the boys’ report cards was counted as an hour of the required time needed by homeowner partners.

 “It made the boys feel like they were putting time and effort into building the house, too,” says Mary.
 “It made them feel like their grades helped build the house, and they did.
 And my nephews will tell you, ‘I built a house,’ and they did!”